 “From watching my grandmother and mother cook in a wood oven in Mexico, to the kitchens I found here in Houston, I have learned from the best,” Saldana said in a statement.
 “Mexico is a beautiful country, so big and unique.
 We have a beautiful culture and a beautiful heritage.
 I want to keep Mexican traditions alive, and I feel so blessed to be able to do that here in Houston.”

 Similarly, drinks will cover a wide range of options from traditional Mexican beverages like Atole, a cornmeal drink that's sweetened with vanilla, cinnamon, or chocolate and Champurrado, a thick Mexican hot chocolate.
 The bar program will utilize agave spirits for its cocktails, while a 1,000-bottle wine cellar will provide oenophiles with plenty of choices.

 To bring Maize to fruition, Saldana has partnered with his mentor chef Mark Cox and Carmelo's owner Carmelo Mauro.

 “Fabian is bringing all of his history to the table,” Cox said.
 “Being a great chef comes from within –– it’s something you can’t teach.
 Either you have the desire or you don’t, and Fabian has it.
 He has the dedication, passion, and understanding of food.
 Now is Fabian’s time.”

 Julie McGarr of McGarr Design & Interiors is guiding the transformation of B.B.
 Italia into Maize.
-Design elements include a 65-foot mural, a large, U-shaped bar, and "extra-comfortable chairs," according to a press release.
+Design elements include an interior mural, a large, U-shaped bar, and "extra-comfortable chairs," according to a press release.